 Model Explainability#

-Understand which words and characters drive your model’s predictions using attribution analysis.
+Understand which words drive your model’s predictions using two complementary methods: Captum (gradient-based attribution) and label attention (class-specific cross-attention).

 Learning Objectives#